 Patients are like other consumers in that they get to choose the providers from whom they seek care (albeit with some insurance restrictions).
 So, unless you live in a very small community where you are the only therapist around, your patients always have a choice of whether to seek your services or someone else’s.
 However, the decision to “buy” is never a rational one.
 Rather, people make emotional decisions when it comes to doling out their patronage—and perception is everything.

 Take Coca-Cola and Pepsi, for example: In blind taste tests, most participants rate Pepsi as tasting better than Coke.
 However, when those same participants know which sodas they’re tasting, most say they prefer the taste of Coke.
-Author Leonard Mlodinow explains this lack of rational thinking—a.k.a. the Pepsi Paradox—in his book, “Subliminal: How Your Unconscious Mind Rules Your Behavior,” and it’s really quite simple.
-People associate the Coca-Cola brand with positive emotions (think skating polar bears or cracking open an ice cold bottle of Coke at the ball game) and this, in turn, actually improves the taste of the soda.
-You read that right; people’s perception of an emotional connection actually influences their reality—and it’s backed up by brain imaging research.
+Author Leonard Mlodinow explains this lack of rational thinking—a.k.a. the Pepsi Paradox—in his book titled, "Subliminal: How Your Unconscious Mind Rules Your Behavior."
+It’s really quite simple: people associate the Coca-Cola brand with positive emotions (think skating polar bears or cracking open an ice cold bottle of Coke at the ball game), and this, in turn, actually improves the taste of the soda.
+You read that right: people’s perception of an emotional connection actually influences their reality—and it’s backed up by brain imaging research.
 Pretty cool, huh?

 So how do you put this new nugget of knowledge to use?
 Make your patients feel good about you and your practice.
 Make them happy, make them smile, make them laugh.
-In other words, cultivate what we like to call the warm fuzzies.
-And this does double positive duty.
-Not only will it help you do better in business and boost your staff’s morale, but it also will help your patients get better, faster.
-According to this journal article, patients who positively perceive their care—and their caregiver—experience better outcomes.
+In other words, prioritize the patient experience throughout the course of care, and cultivate what we like to call “the warm fuzzies.”
+This produces all-around positive results.
+It’ll help you not only establish an excellent reputation, generate more revenue, and boost your staff’s morale, but also prevent early patient dropout, so your patients are able to get better, faster.
 With this in mind, here are three ways you can cultivate the warm fuzzies:

 1. Smile More